Tips for road trips with dogs

 That means we reward him with a Wellness Core 100% Freeze-Dried all-meat dog treat when Charlie does what he is told.
 These treats are 100% raw protein and completely grain and filler-free.

-Charlie is a picky eater….but he especially loves the Wellness wild boar and turkey bites, and these give him a tasty and healthy incentive to be on his best behavior.
+Charlie is a picky eater….but he especially loves the Wellness wild boar and turkey bites, giving him a tasty and healthy incentive to be on his best behavior.

-For example, when he first jumps up in the van, he gets a treat which shows him that getting in the truck without being coerced is what he’s supposed to do.
+For example, when he first jumps into the van, he gets a treat, which shows him that getting in the truck without being coerced is what he’s supposed to do.

-On the road, if we are eating lunch in the car and sitting silently in the back without begging, he gets a treat.
+On the road, if we eat lunch in the car and sit silently in the back without begging, he gets a treat.

-Over time, they learn to do that desired behavior, treat or not merely, but positive strengthening with treats is a great tool when you first start to road trip with your dog.
+Over time, they learn to perform the desired behavior, whether rewarded or not.
+Positive reinforcement with treats is a great tool when starting a road trip with your dog.

 Another thing about the Wellness Core, 100% Freeze, Dried dog treats is that they are bite-sized, so even if you reward your dog regularly, the bag should last a while on your road trip.